redbrickhut/James-Menzies/portfolio/_wikis/AutoComplete/home.md

 ---
 project: AutoComplete
+title: JavaFx Autocomplete
 ---

-# Auto Complete Bonanza Orgazmo
+# JavaFx AutoComplete Control

-This is the home page for AC!
+This is the home page for the AutoComplete project